Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 centerline.
 Nose gear steering is the primary method of directional control and should be utilized as early as possible.
-Nose gear steering should be engaged only with the rudder pedals·at or near neutral.
+Nose gear steering should be engaged only with the rudder pedals at or near neutral.
 When directional control is firmly established utilize maximum anti-skid braking.
 Brake pedals must be fully depressed to achieve maximum deceleration.
 At high speeds the braking